YukunJ/YukunJ.github.io/_pages/includes/blogs/tma.md

 **Multiple Tests Single Branch**

 The main idea here is to avoid executing a branch for every element of a large array.
 Instead, the goal is to perform multiple tests simultaneously, which primarily involves using **SIMD** instructions.

+# Optimize Machine Code Layout

+As the new processors get more computation power, the CPU Fronend (FE) needs to fetching and decoding instructions fast enough to deliver to the Backend, otherwise the overall performance suffer.
+In the **TMA** methodology, below 10% Frontend Bound metric is normal for typical application.
+If it's more than 20%, it is worth investigation.

+A ***basic block*** is a sequence of instructions with a single entry and a single exit.
+This is an imporatn property leveraged by many compiler transformations because it reduces the problem of control flow graph analysis and transformation.

+**Basic Block Placement**

+Compiler can transform the basic block placement so that it maintains fallthrough hot code path and move away the cold path.
+It's beneficial because not-taken branches are cheaper and it achieves better instruction cache utilization.

+**Basic Block Alignment**

+Compiler will insert/shift hot code using NOPs instructions to pad them within one cacheline if possible.
+This is particular useful for hot loops to achieve better instruction cache utilization.

+**Function Splitting**

+Compiler can split cold blocks of code and place them into separate functions.
+This makes the original code path "smaller": the cold function body is replaced by a jump instruction that's rarely executed.
+This is helpful for functions with complex CFG when there are big blocks of cold code between hot parts.

+**Function Reorder**

+Linker could group hot functions together to achieve better cache utilization.
+This is helpful when there are many small hot functions.

+**Profile Guided Optimization**

+Compiler could have generated more efficient/tailored code if it knows more about the typical use cases of the application.
+This is when profiling information comes handy.
+By providing particular flags (for example `-fprofile-instr-generate`) to compiler, it can first generate instrumented binary and run to produce profile data.
+Then the compiler could recompile the binary using the profile data as a prior guide.